Teradata/teddy-retailers-query-service/README.md

 * Execution of SQL Queries from the browser.
 	* Teradata web-based SQL editors

-## About the Project, Teddy Retailers Web Application
+## About the Project - Teddy Retailers Web Application
 ### Context
 As mentioned, this project illustrates the first use case mentioned above.
 Teddy Retailers is a retailer of common household items.
 Teddy Retailers Web Application connects to services that manage it's inventory (ERP system) through an specific endpoint.
 A recent request has been made to introduce a new marketing strategy aimed at rewarding frequent customers through a discount program.